tasharen/tnet/Assets/TNet/ReadMe - 1.8.0.txt

 1.8.0:
 - NEW: Redesigned the object creation code.
 It's now fully extensible.
+- NEW: It's now possible to do TNManager.Create using a string name of an object in the Resources folder.
 - FIX: TNBehaviours being enabled now force TNObjects to rebuild the list of RFCs.

 1.7.3: